 No. Area Regulation Discretion Policy Summary Explanation 17 Drop in pay 23(4) of LGPS 1997 Regulations Whether to consider issuing a certificate of protection of pension benefits for a reduction in pay where an employee fails to apply for one but has subsequently realised that they should have done so.
 If pay is reduced, or increases to pay are restricted in the last 10 years of continuous employment, an employee can continue to have the option to have all their pre April 2014 membership based on the average of any 3 consecutive years' pay in the last 13 years (ending on a 31 March).
-If they have a certificate of protection which was issued for a reduction or restriction in pay beyond their control before 1 April 2008 and they leave the LGPS within 10 years of the reduction or restriction, then this protection continues to apply after April 2014 for benefits built up in the final The PCC may consider issuing a Certificate of Protection but each case will be considered on its merits.
+The PCC may consider issuing a Certificate of Protection but each case will be considered on its merits.
 An employing authority may consider issuing a Certificate of Protection if it was clear an employee was unable to apply at the time due to circumstances beyond their control.
-If they have a certificate of protection which was issued for a reduction or restriction in pay beyond their control before 1 April 2008 and they leave the LGPS within 10 years of the reduction or restriction, then this protection continues to apply after April 2014
+If they have a certificate of protection which was issued for a reduction or restriction in pay beyond their control before 1 April 2008 and they leave the LGPS within 10 years of the reduction or restriction, then this protection continues to apply after April 2014 for benefits built up in the final salary scheme.